STRC + STRCx — Retail Risk Report

 The rate-ceiling headroom IS the binding signal for long-term STRC holders.
 Track it on the live dashboard’s “Cash Service Waterfall + Rate-Ceiling Overlay” panel.

-Note that the rate is also monotonically upward: Strategy ratchets up under stress but rarely cuts even when STRC trades above par.
-The current 11.5% is sticky, and any future stress cycle adds permanently to Strategy’s cash obligation.
+Note that historically the rate has been monotonically upward: Strategy ratcheted up under stress but rarely cut even when STRC traded above par.
+The current 12.00% (July) is sticky, and any future stress-driven hike adds permanently to Strategy’s cash obligation — though, per the 06-29 policy, Strategy now has explicit license to leave the rate flat and defend STRC via buyback/reserve instead.

 What you earn